friedrich-de/AnimecardsWebsite/docs/ankicards.md

 They simply test too much.
 Rather than testing you on a minimal piece of information (reading and meaning of one word) you will have to read an entire sentence, decide whether you were able to read every word, understood the sentence as a whole and knew what the parts meant.
-Do this hundreds of times a day and you will indeed experience 'decision fatigue'.
+Do this hundreds of times a day, and you will indeed experience 'decision fatigue'.

-Anime cards are more simple testing you on far fewer information making the review process and decision making simple.
+Anime cards are more simple testing you on far fewer information making the review process and decision-making simple.
 Your brain is equipped with everything it needs to recognize most things out of context and where there might be difficulties we add a hint field (see below).